gkahiu/excel_widget/README.md

 ![ExcelView Screenshot](excel_widget.png)

 The ExcelWorkView is a PyQt4-based widget that enables the browsing of Excel (*.xls or *.xlsx) files.
-It provides a simple and familiar Excel-like interface for browsing one or more worksheets in an Excel file.
+It provides a simple and familiar Excel-like interface for browsing one or more worksheets contained in an Excel file.

 Key features include:
-* Vertical and horizontal (sequential uppercase) headers that mimick the Excel interface
+* Vertical and horizontal (sequential uppercase) headers that mimick the Excel worksheet view
 * Tab widgets at the bottom for selecting sheet tables
 * Progress bar for showing status when loading an Excel file
-* Based on a modular API design
+* Modular API design

 ### Pre-requisite

 The widget is dependent on the [xlrd](https://xlrd.readthedocs.io/en/latest/index.html) library for reading Excel data hence it must be installed prior.
-Installation instruction are available [here](https://xlrd.readthedocs.io/en/latest/installation.html).
+Installation instructions are available [here](https://xlrd.readthedocs.io/en/latest/installation.html).

 ### Installation